 - Access to Online Resources: Users login to "MySCC" page, then select "Library" tab, for online research sources and detailed information about services and resources available for students, staff and faculty.
 Community patrons may locate the Online Catalog and basic information on the Library's open-access website, www.southwesterncc.edu/library - Online Catalog and Circulating Collection: The CCLINC Online Catalog indexes Library collections by title, author, subject, or keyword.
-SCC holds 30,000 hard-copy books and audiovisual resources that directly support academic programs, as well as 140 hard-copy academic journal and magazine titles.
-Two million books are available by mail through 48 Community Colleges of NC in the CCLINC Catalog system.
+SCC holds 30,000 hard-copy books and audiovisual resources that directly support academic programs, as well as 140

-- Reference Collection: Specialized research materials, literary criticism, and legal books are for in-house use. - Reserve Collection: The faculty may place a variety of course-specific materials in this collection, located behind the Information Desk.
+- hard-copy academic journal and magazine titles.
+Two million books are available by mail through 48 Community Colleges of NC in the CCLINC Catalog system. - Reference Collection: Specialized research materials, literary criticism, and legal books are for in-house use. - Reserve Collection: The faculty may place a variety of course-specific materials in this collection, located behind the Information Desk.
 Library staff assist students in accessing and utilizing Reserve materials. - Recreational Materials: Novels are available in the Fiction collection.
 Special collections include DVD movies, North Carolina Fiction and Nonfiction, and Children's books. - NC LIVE: To guarantee access to scholarly resources for students' assignments, NC LIVE provides a searchable, online index to full-text articles from over 25,000 print publications, including academic journals, e-books, magazine articles, national and local newspapers, and reference sources.
 NC LIVE is accessible for students (from home computers) on the Library's homepage and via MySCC login/Library tab. - Interlibrary Loan Services: Since Holt Library is a member of the CCLINC consortium, patrons may borrow books from these library collections.
 Nationwide interlibrary loan services are available by searching WorldCat.org and contacting the Library staff. - Research Instruction: Our staff Librarian creates Bibliographic Instruction workshops to demonstrate the CCLINC Catalog and NCLIVE online resources, teach information literacy and online research skills.
 Faculty may request a basic or customized workshop for their classes.
 Research assistance for individual students or faculty members is available in person, by phone or e-mail. - Returning Materials: All library materials must be returned and accounts cleared before students will be allowed to register, graduate or receive a transcript. - Library Hours: Monday Thursday (8 a.m.
 8 p.m.); Friday (8 a.m.
-3 p.m.). - Hours during student breaks: 8 a.m. to 5 p.m. / 8 a.m. to 3 p.m. on Friday.
+3 p.m.).
+Hours during student breaks: Library hours are determined by the College academic calendar and may vary during student breaks and holidays.
+The library will post notices to the website and on the doors of the library, in the event of any change in hours.